Itinerary of Your Journey Through Egypt

 Day 4: The Temple of Karnak

 Today you fly south to Luxor—ancient Thebes—and board your private Dahabiya to begin your journey along the sacred Nile.
 This afternoon, enter the sacred precincts of Karnak, the greatest temple complex ever built.
-Here, Amun-Ra reigned as King of the Gods, his presence everywhere unseen but felt, like the wind.
+Here, Amun-Ra reigned as King of the Gods, his presence felt everywhere.
 The Temple of Amun-Ra employed over 80,000 people and owned more land than the king himself; its priesthood wielded unprecedented power.
 As you walk between towering columns that dwarf the human form, remember: the Egyptians believed that every temple recreated the Island of Creation, the first land to emerge from the primordial waters.
 You are walking on holy ground.

 - Fly from Cairo to Luxor (flight included)